fgoujeon/maki/doc/concepts/action.md

 * entry actions;
 * exit actions.

-### State transition action
+### External transition action

-A state transition action, as its name suggests, is associated to a state transition.
-Such an action is executed whenever the associated state transition occurs.
+An external transition action, as its name suggests, is associated to an external transition.
+Such an action is executed whenever the associated external transition occurs.

 In the following diagram, `action` is executed whenever the state machine transitions from `state0` to `state1` (because `event` occurs):

-@startuml{state_transition_action.png} "A state transition action" [*] --> state0
+@startuml{external_transition_action.png} "A state transition action" [*] --> state0
 hide empty description
 state0 -> state1 : event / action
 @enduml

-### Internal action
+### Internal transition action

-An internal action is associated to a state and an event.
+An internal transition action (or internal action for short) is associated to a state and an event.
 Such an action is executed whenever the associated event occurs while the associated state is active.

 In the following diagram, `action` is executed whenever `event` occurs while `state0` is active.